 What we don’t: There are some inherent tradeoffs in pushing the boundaries.

-Head’s Kore series, in particular, made waves at its release with an experimental-looking construction.
-Rather than a traditional plastic topsheet, the Kore uses a polyester fleece material, which results in a notably lighter-weight ski that still manages to retain excellent stiffness and high-speed stability.
-Now in its second iteration, the latest Kore is even smoother and poppier than the original, and Head rounded off the top to reduce the risk of chipping.
-The ski still shows scrapes and scuffs more readily than plastic designs, but that’s mostly a cosmetic complaint (see our in-depth Kore 93 review here).
-And it’s worth noting that Head recently expanded the collection to include the more on-trail-leaning Kore X (80, 85, or 90mm underfoot) and backcountry-ready Kore Tour (87, 93, or 99mm).
+Head’s Kore series, in particular, made waves with an experimental-looking construction.
+Rather than a traditional plastic topsheet, the Kore uses a polyester fleece material, which results in a lighter-weight ski that manages to retain excellent stiffness and high-speed stability (see our in-depth Kore 93 review).
+Heading into the '25/26 season, Head has completely overhauled the Kore series.
+Now you can find the all-mountain Kore X series, as well as the freeride-oriented Kore Ti line.
+The revamp includes new flex profiles, ski shapes, rocker specifications, and construction change-ups.
 They also have an extensive lineup of racing designs and more groomer- and hardpack-friendly options.

 Salomon